 Petersburg is a very small town located in the state of New York.
 With a population of 3,155 people and two associated neighborhoods, Petersburg is the 460th largest community in New York.
-Petersburg has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Petersburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Telecommuters are a relatively large percentage of the workforce: 9.68% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.